glasnt/talks/2019_10_PyGotham.podium/slides.md

 .footnotes[[Type UWSGI, Press Enter, what happens?](https://www.youtube.com/watch?v=YoUZIzPGKT8) P. James, [Secrets of a WSGI master](https://www.youtube.com/watch?v=CPz0s1CQsTE) G. Dumpleton]
 ???

-some of the options you have include microwshi and gunicorn
+some of the options you have include microwsgi and gunicorn

 Both of these webservers have their own cache of documentation, talks, and resources, which my slides link to.